Core concepts¶

 with sky.Compute(provider=sky.AWS(), nodes=4) as compute:

-The function receives the full dataset as an argument — the serialization cost is paid once — but each node only processes its shard.
-The sharding algorithm uses modulo striding by default (indices[node::total_nodes]), which distributes elements evenly regardless of whether the total is divisible by the node count.
+The function receives the full dataset as an argument — serialization is paid once — but each node only processes its shard.

-Sharding is type-preserving: lists produce lists, tuples produce tuples, NumPy arrays produce arrays, PyTorch tensors produce tensors.
-This means you can shard a tensor and immediately pass it to a model without type conversions.
+Sharding is type-preserving.
+Lists produce lists, tuples produce tuples, NumPy arrays produce arrays, PyTorch tensors produce tensors — so you can shard a tensor and hand it straight to a model.

-When sharding multiple arrays, indices are aligned — the same positions are selected from each array, so paired data (features and labels, inputs and targets) stays consistent:
+When sharding several sequences, the same positions are taken from each, so paired data stays aligned:

 @sky.function